Dale Robertson: Later career

 He portrayed legendary FBI agent Melvin Purvis in two made-for-television movies Melvin Purvis: G-Man (1974) and The Kansas City Massacre (1975).

 In 1981, Robertson was in the original starring cast of Dynasty, playing Walter Lankershim, a character who disappeared after the first season.

 In 1983, Robertson made Big John, another television pilot, where he played a Georgia sheriff who becomes a New York Police Department detective.
-In 1987, he starred as the title character on J.J.
+From 1987 to 1988, he starred as the title character the detective series J.J.
 Starbuck.
 Robertson also played Frank Crutcher in five episodes of the TV series Dallas during the 1982–83 season.

 In December 1993 and January 1994, Robertson appeared in two episodes of Harts of the West in the role of Zeke Terrell.
 During an appearance on The Tonight Show, Robertson said he was of Cherokee ancestry.
 He joked, "I am the tribe's West Coast distributor."

-Robertson played a central part in two episodes of Murder, She Wrote with Angela Lansbury but he was not credited in either appearance.
+Robertson played a central part in a two-part episode of Murder, She Wrote with Angela Lansbury.
+He was not credited in either appearance because he took issue with the show's protocol of naming all guest stars alphabetically with no exception.
+When the show's producers would not waver on this subject, he asked not to be credited.

 He received the Golden Boot Award in 1985, has a star on the Hollywood Walk of Fame, and is also in the Hall of Great Western Performers and the National Cowboy & Western Heritage Museum in Oklahoma City.

 In 1999, Robertson won the award for film and television from the American Cowboy Culture Association in Lubbock, Texas.

+During the 27th Annual Texas Trail of Fame Awards held October 24, 2024, Robertson was awarded a bronze star on the walkway located in the Stockyards at Fort Worth, Texas.

 In the last few years before his death, Robertson hosted a radio program called Little Known Facts, which was broadcast on 400 radio stations.

 Death

-In his later years, Robertson and his wife, the former Susan Robbins, whom he married in 1980, had lived on his ranch in Yukon, Oklahoma, where it was reported he owned 235 horses at one time, with five mares foaling grand champions.
-Due to his declining health, he relocated to the San Diego area in what would be his final months, passing away at Scripps Memorial Hospital in La Jolla, California, on February 27, 2013, from lung cancer and pneumonia.
+In his later years, Robertson and his wife, Susan Robbins, whom he married in 1980, lived on his ranch in Yukon, Oklahoma, where it was reported he owned 235 horses at one time, with five mares foaling grand champions.
+Due to his declining health, he relocated to the San Diego area in what would be his final months, dying at Scripps Memorial Hospital in La Jolla, California, on February 26, 2013, from lung cancer and pneumonia.